Neuralpoiesis

 ˈnu̇r-əl - pȯi-ˈē-səs

-Inspired by Maturana and Varela's Autopoiesis and Cognition: The Realization of the Living (1980), the term neuralpoiesis describes outputs produced through human computer creative collaboration (H3C).
+Inspired by Maturana and Varela's Autopoiesis and Cognition: The Realization of the Living (1980), Edith Stein’s concept of non-actuality (1917), and Rosi Braidotti’s nomadic subjects (1994), the term neuralpoiesis describes visual artifacts generated through technological rituals of becoming.

-Algorithmic Memory Rituals are structured, repetitive processes mediated by advanced algorithms, such as Neural Radiance Fields (NeRFs), that enable individuals to capture, reconstruct, and re-experience embodied memory sensations.
-These rituals, performed through intentional actions like walking and digital scanning, serve as a tool for displaced individuals to reorient themselves in the present by creating non-actual, sensory memories that are visualized through algorithmic processes.
-The rituals offer an embodied, transversal approach to coping through a novel intersection of technology, memory, and feminist theory comprised of:
+Structured, repetitive processes mediated by advanced algorithms, such as Neural Radiance Fields (NeRFs), that enable individuals to capture, reconstruct, and re-experience embodied memory sensations.
+These rituals, performed through intentional actions like walking and digital scanning, allow displaced individuals to reorient themselves in the present by creating non-actual, sensory memories mediated through technology.
+The framework offers an embodied, transversal approach to coping through a novel synthesis of technology, memory, phenomenology, and feminist theory:

-4. Feminist framework rooted in posthuman feminist theory and Steinian phenomenology
+4. A Framework/practice that is rooted in Posthuman feminist theory and Steinian phenomenology

 5. Reorientation and emotional coping for displaced individuals